CPD Policy Exchange

 The CPD Policy Exchange is a week-long series of public and private events that aim to connect the thinkers and the doers at local, national and international levels to unearth practical, stress tested policy solutions to the most pressing challenges facing Australia and our region.

-Building on CPD’s unique Create–Connect–Convince method, the Policy Exchange is a new kind of event program.
+Building on CPD’s unique Create–Connect–Convince method, the Policy Exchange aims to deliver a different kind of event program.
 Recognising that real progress comes from shared understanding and a collective commitment to change, it moves beyond the traditional oration format to prioritise genuine collaboration over one-way dialogue.

 From private meetings with policymakers and collaborations with public servants, to roundtables and public forums, the Policy Exchange offers a diverse group of people the chance to engage, question, and contribute to practical solutions that can deliver real progress.